Aerius01/MDPI/README.md

 ## Overview

-This script (`run_pipeline.py`) serves as the main entry point for running the full MDPI (Mesoscale Plankton Imaging) processing pipeline.
+This script (`run_pipeline.py`) serves as the main entry point for running the full MDPI (Plankton Imaging) processing pipeline.
 It automates the entire workflow from raw data to final concentration plots.

 ## Pipeline Steps